surajsbharadwaj/terraform-ibm-powervs/examples/pvs-instance/README.md

 # PowerVS Instance Module Example

-It creates an instance on PowerVS, Creates volumes, attaches volumes and attaches private network
+It creates an instance on PowerVS, Creates volumes, attaches volumes and attaches private networks

 This example illustrates how to use the `pvs-instance` module.